-Date Completed 1.
-Start a school file, then a Contact the school's me to arrange for a short me copy and attach the checklist to the file. dium/heavy truck program coordinator eeting.
-2. In conjunction with the coordinator, schedule twe evaluation, or one class evaluation. medium/heavy truck program to consecutive class days for the initial day for the renewal of accreditation 3.
-On-Site Evaluation team Foundation office. n materials received from ASE Education 4.
-At least two weeks befo have received the follow a.
+Date Completed 1. copy and attach the checklist to the file. dium/heavy truck program coordinator eeting.
+2. coordinator, schedule tw medium/heavy truck program to consecutive class days for the initial day for the renewal of accreditation 3.
+On-Site Evaluation team Foundation office. n materials received from ASE Education 4. have received the follow a.
 On-site Evaluation b.
-Copy of the Initial (include Integrate c.
+Copy of the Initial (include Integrate) c.
 Copies of Advison Initial, 5 yrs. for R d.
 Program Graduate e.
 Course of Study i.
 Syllabus fo ii.
 Tasks to be iii.
 Number of iv.
 Sequence o v.
-List of train vi.
-Sample eva re the on-site evaluation, make sure you ving from the school: Agreement or Renewal of Accreditation Application d Academic Skills Recognition, if applicable) y Committee Meeting Minutes (1 yr. for Renewal) Employer Contact Form r each class taught specific by priority designations contact hours f instruction to be included in the program ing materials used luation form used to track student progress 5.
-Review the qualification approve or request chan listed in the Policies sec as of the proposed team members and ges.
+List of train n Agreement or Renewal of Accreditation Application d Academic Skills Recognition , if applicable) ry Committee Meeting Minutes (1 yr. for Renewal) Employer Contact Form r each class taught specific by priority designations 5. - ns of the proposed team members and ges.
 The team member requirements are tion.
-6. Approve and sign the O email the signed copy to (info@ASEeducationfor n-site Evaluation Agreement.
+6. n-site Evaluation Agreement.
 Mail or the ASE Education Foundation undation.org).
-7. Provide a schedule for n any other relevant inform Send a proposed schedu coordinator. neetings with the school personnel, and nation to the approved Team Members. le for the evaluation to the program 8.
-Begin with an in-servic Be sure each team mem as a team member and t about how the evaluation Schedule and Guideline e training session for the team members. aber is aware of their total responsibility hey have a complete understanding on will be conducted.
+7. any other relevant inform neetings with the school personnel, and nation to the approved Team Members. le for the evaluation to the program 8.
+Be sure each team mem as a team member and t about how the evaluation e training session for the team members. aber is aware of their total responsibility hey have a complete understanding on will be conducted.
 (See Proposed es for Evaluation Team Leaders) H Effective 1/1/2023 Page 2 of 171 Revised 1/7/2023

 - 9. With the On-Site Evaluation Team, review the medium/heavy truck training program and call or visit at least three employers of program graduates in the community.
 After the evaluation, meet in a closed session to summarize your conclusions of the items reviewed.
 Record this information on the Supplementary Sheet forms.
 The team members must concur on the results reported on the Final Report Form and sign the document along with your signature. - 10.
 With the On-Site Evaluation Team, meet with representatives of the institution (i.e. CTE Director/Dean, Principal/College President, Instructors) to verbally review the strengths and areas needing improvement that have been observed in the program.
 Copies of the Supplementary Sheet form should be left with the institution to help the program identify areas for improvement.
 DO NOT UNDER ANY CIRCUMSTANCES, REVEAL OR GIVE A COPY OF THE FINAL REPORT FORM TO ANY REPRESENTATIVE OF THE INSTITUTION. - 11.
 Complete the Summary of Debriefing Form at the conclusion of your meeting with the representatives of the institution.
 All evaluation team members, the program administrator, and the program instructor must sign this form.
 A signed copy of this form must be left with the institution for their records.
 A copy must also be provided to the ASE Education Foundation. - 12.
 Electronic Final Report Forms can be found on the ASE Education Foundation website.
 The final report, along with any other supporting materials (additional instructor qualification sheets, etc.) must be received by our office within one week of completing the on-site evaluation.
-Submit payment information, expenses, and copies of all receipts to the ASE Education Foundation office. - 13.
+Submit payment information, expenses, and copies of all receipts to the ASE Education Foundation office with the Final Report. - 13.
 Maintain hard copies of all documentation (team member handbooks, signed forms, etc.) in your files. - 14.
 The ASE Education Foundation will review the Final Report and notify the ETL and the institution of accreditation approval or the improvements needed.